sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

    .. rst:directive:option:: single-line-parameter-list
       :type: no value

-      Ensures that the macro's parameters will be emitted on a single logical line, overriding :confval:`cpp_maximum_signature_line_length` and
+      Ensures that the function's parameters will be emitted on a single logical line, overriding :confval:`cpp_maximum_signature_line_length` and
       :confval:`maximum_signature_line_length`.